 AI can use physical interfaces, like displays, microphones and loudspeakers, and today’s systems already benefit from specialist hardware, but all of what we might call intelligence happens in the software and how it processes data.

 Research on developing the hardware and software that enables AI is fascinating and technically impressive.
-Fetch.ai and Graphcore are two of many companies working on how to make machine learning faster and more powerful.
+Graphcore and NVIDIA are two of many companies working on how to make machine learning faster and more powerful.
 Google projects like AutoML are making great progress in how to transfer learning from one field (such as recognising Internet images) to another (for example, recognising garden plants).

 Even in these exciting scenarios, the AI is software, and as we highlight later, needs oversight by a human.